 This more closely resembles common CS terminology. (discussion)

-In RDF, it's very much possible for a graph to contain multiple statements that share both a
+As discussed above, in RDF, it's very much possible for a graph to contain multiple statements that share both a

 subject and a